osherdp/python-training/advanced/matrix/README.md

 Matrix(((1, 1, 1), (1, 1, 1), (1, 1, 1)))
 ```

-> :pencil:
-  If you are not familiar with matrix multiplication operation, it probably doesn't work as you think.

-  Read about it somewhere before implementing it.

 Multiplication:

 ```
 >>> a * b
 Matrix(((15, 21), (33, 47)))
 ```

+> :warning:
+  If you are not familiar with matrix multiplication operation, it probably doesn't work as you think.

+  Read about it somewhere before implementing it.

 Addition: